adamulrich/javascript_calculator/README.md

 If you choose another operator instead of equals, or after equals, you will go back to state 2.

-If you select clear it will clear the current operand back to zero.
+If you select clear it will clear the current operand back to zero, but you should remain in the same state.
+When you do a clear operation while in state 2 and state 4, it will be a no-op.

-If you select clear all, it will clear all operands and the result and operator.
+If you select clear all, it will clear all operands and the result and operator, and set you back to state 1.

 #event model
 We will hook up events from the UI buttons and keystrokes to 3 entry point methods